dib-lab/2021-paper-ibd/manuscript.md

 This jumps to >80% when Jaccard similarity exceeds 10^-1^ [@doi:10.1186/s13059-020-02066-4].

 Here, we developed  k-mer- and assembly graph-based techniques to perform a meta-analysis of stool microbiome metagenomes from individuals with (CD, UC) and without (nonIBD) IBD [@doi:10.1038/s41586-019-1237-9; @doi:10.1016/j.chom.2015.09.008; @doi:10.1186/s13073-017-0490-5; @doi:10.1038/s41564-018-0306-4; @doi:10.1016/j.chom.2014.02.005; @doi:10.1038/nature08821].
-Using these approaches, we demonstrated a weak but consistent signature of IBD subtype in fecal microbiome metagenomes.
+Using these approaches, we demonstrated a consistent signature of IBD subtype in fecal microbiome metagenomes.
 We identified a small set of k-mers that were predictive of UC and CD, and found that these k-mers originated from a core set of microbial genomes.
 We found that stochastic loss of diversity in this core set of microbial genomes was a hallmark of CD, and to a lesser extent, UC.
-While reduced diversity was responsible for the majority of disease signatures, we found signatures of strain switches that occured in disease.
+While reduced diversity was responsible for the majority of disease signatures, we found signatures of strain switches that occurred in disease.
-Sequences associated with these strains occured more frequently in IBD metagenomes but were present in low abundance in nonIBD metagenomes as well.
+Sequences associated with these strains occurred more frequently in IBD metagenomes but were present in low abundance in nonIBD metagenomes as well.
 Our approach provides a solution for strain-level analysis of short read metagenomic data sets, and our findings provide future avenues for research into IBD therapeutics.

 # Results